rwstewart0302/beer_recommender/README.md

 Right now the flask app

 ## Beer Style Recommender
 Although I have not made progress on the beer recommender model I hope to gather data from RateBeer and OpenBrewerydb to build a recommender based on the style of someone's beer profile rather than their overall rating.
+I hope to build another recommender model before the December deadline recommending specific <em>beers</em> for a user based on style preferences alone.